amolloya/ASME-Journal-of-Mechanisms-and-Robotics/README.md

 The mechanism generated would help the subject train to walk a normal gait trajectory specific to their body parameters and thus aid in gait rehabilitation of the patient.

-Thus, we develop an end-to-end individualized gait rehabilitation using Machine Learning which is individual-focused and will help to learn personalized gait for the individual.
+Thus, we develop an end-to-end individualized gait rehabilitation using Machine Learning which is individual-focused and will help in learning personalized gait for the individual.